Nolina texana

 Plant in full to part sun, moderate to low water when established.
 Provide good drainage.
 Hardy to -20°F.

-Larval food host for the Gray hairstreak (Strymon melinus) and yucca moth (Prodoxidae family).
+Larval food host for the Gray hairstreak (Strymon melinus) and yucca moths (Prodoxidae family).
 Native solitary bees will use the dry stalks as larval nests.

 Specific use of species is unknown in the eastern half of its distribution, however Nolina plants are used to make baskets, mats and cradles, and the crowns and bases of leaves are pounded together to make soap by the Apache in the western half of its population.